-The helm controls consist of engine throttle and shift controls, steering system, trim tab control switches and the optional spotlight control.
+The helm controls consist of three systems: the engine throttle and shift controls, the steering system and the trim tab control switches.

 Each manufacturer of the control components provides an owner's manual with its product.
-It is important that you read, understand and become familiar with the proper care and operation of all control systems.
+It is important that you read the manuals and become familiar with the proper care and operation of the control systems.